nicka/com.composrapp.audiocropper/README.md

 1. Install packages with `npm install`
 2. Update examples in `example/app.js`
-3. USe `gulp ios` to build and test the module
+3. Use `gulp ios` to build and test the module

 ### TODO

-Return blob on success instead of eventListener.
+Cleanup eventListeners.